stephanpieterse/pyblend-animidi/readme.md

 midifile:
     # name of the input file to parse.
     name: "/home/stephan/dev/pyblend-animidi/test/test2.csv"
-    # this can either be a csv or midi file, with mode csv or midi
+    # this can either be a csv or midi
     mode: csv

 scriptOutput: